shamirlabs/docs/docs/testnet/install/manual/customize.md

 ---
-title: 3.
-Customize your setup
+title: Customize your setup
 hide_table_of_contents: false
 ---

-# Secure your setup
+# Customize your setup

 :::info
 These steps are optional in testnet, but highly recommended.